jedinym/sqc-text/main.typ

 - Maximum $num("10000")$ residues in one chain
 - Maximum $num("62")$ chains in structure

-This renders the format less suitable for handling very large structures.
+One way to address these limitations is by dividing the structure into multiple files.
+However, doing so may complicate tasks such as visualization or certain validations of the structure.
+As a result, this makes the format less suitable for handling very large structures.

 Some attempts have been made to improve these limitations over the years (e.g. the hybrid-36 counting system for atom and residue numbers @hybrid-36), but none